shirodkarshivam/Interior_design_project/README.md

-# Third Person Enemy Chase Game
+# Third Person Game

 ## Description

 This is a third-person Unity game built using C#.
-The player can move around an indoor environment using keyboard controls, while an enemy AI detects, chases, and attacks the player.
-The game includes smooth camera movement, basic animations, and a health system.
+The player can move around an indoor environment using keyboard controls.
+The game includes smooth camera movement and basic animations.

 ## Features

 * Third-person player movement (WASD)
 * Mouse-controlled camera (TPP style)
-* Enemy AI (chase and attack system)
-* Player health system with game over
 * Basic indoor environment with props and objects
 * Character animations (Mixamo)